spinicist/QUIT/Docs/index.md

 ```

 then (provided your input data does contain two volumes corresponding to flip-angles 3 and 18 degrees) then DESPOT1 will run, and you should see two files created (`D1_T1.nii.gz` and `D1_PD.nii.gz`).
 If you want to see what the programs are doing while running, specify the `--verbose` or `-v` options.

+## File Formats

+Because QUIT uses the [ITK](http://itk.org) library, it can read a wide variety of file-formats, including DICOM & NRRD.
+The preferred file-format is NIFTI for compatibility with FSL and SPM.
+By default QUIT will output `.nii.gz` files.
+This can be controlled by the `QUIT_EXT` environment variable.
+Valid values for this are any file extension that ITK can write, e.g. `.nii` or `.nrrd`, or the FSL values `NIFTI`, `NIFTI_PAIR`, `NIFTI_GZ`, `NIFTI_PAIR_GZ`.
+Note that ITK cannot write every format it can read (e.g. it can read Bruker 2dseq datasets, but it cannot write them).

+## Scripting

+The QUIT tools are designed to be used inside shell scripts or SGE jobs.
+3 scripts are provided along with the binaries. `qi_composer.sh` uses the `qi_coil_combine` program to correctly combine complex data from multiple element RF coils. `qi_example_mcd_b1.sh` and `qi_example_mcd_hifi.sh` give example mcDESPOT processing pipelines.
+The first assumes that you have a good B1 map and have already registered all the input volumes to a common reference.
+The second shows one of doing this using FSL.
+Registration is beyond the scope of QUIT, so you must have additional tools installed for this.